Personal profile

-Dr Annika Forkert is a Senior Lecturer in Music at the RNCM with research interests in the aesthetics, history, and analysis of: British music since 1900, microtonal music, serial music and modernism, and female composers.
+Dr Annika Forkert is a Senior Lecturer in Music and Deputy Head of Undergraduate Programmes at the RNCM with research interests in the aesthetics, history, and analysis of: British music since 1900, microtonal music, serial music and modernism, and female composers.
 In 2023, her monograph Elisabeth Lutyens and Edward Clark: The Orchestration of Progress in British Twentieth-Century Musicwas published by Cambridge University Press; earlier that year, her chapter on Vaughan Williams’s film music appeared in D. Grimley and B. Adams’s Vaughan Williams and his World (Chicago University Press).
 Her next book, co-authored with Kenneth Smith (University of Liverpool), will be about Franz Schreker’s operas.

 Annika holds a PhD in Music from Royal Holloway, University of London, and a Magister Artium from Humboldt-Universität Berlin in Musicology and Philosophy.
 She also studied at Heidelberg University and Halle/Wittenberg University (Piano Pedagogy).